-Amity Institute is a 501(c)(3) nonprofit organization and designated J-1 visa sponsor.
+Amity Institute is a 501(c)(3) nonprofit organization and U.S. State Department designated BridgeUSA J-1 program sponsor.
 Founded in 1962, the Amity programs were based on the belief that language learning and cultural exchange are essential to building international friendship within our global community.
 This philosophy is still at the core of the organization.

 How long will the intern stay with our family?

 Interns will stay with a Host Family for a minimum of eight weeks.
 They can stay longer and Host Family assignments vary from school to school.

 Host Families are volunteers and provide free room and board to Amity Interns.

 Has my intern had a security of police background check?

 Yes.
 All interns have a clean police record in their home country.